deltachat-bot/matterdelta/README.md

 This file should be in Matterdelta's configuration directory, usually `~/.config/matterdelta/` in Linux-based systems.

-To get the `chatId` of the chat you want to bridge, run the bot and add its address to your Delta Chat group, then send `/id`in the group, the bot will reply with the chat id, then edit the configuration file and restart the bot.
+To get the `accountId` and `chatId` of the chat you want to bridge, run the bot and add its address to your Delta Chat group, then send `/id` in the group, the bot will reply with the account and chat id, then edit the configuration file and restart the bot.